isa-ulisboa/msc-gis/exercises/msc-gis-ex04_data_organisation.md

 - make a copy of the original file to make transformations.
 You should always keep the original data for reference or recovery.
 - create a new table for each of these entities, removing duplicate rows
-    - you can use pivot tables or data filters of your spreadsheet software.
+    - you can use pivot tables [see tutorial](https://www.w3schools.com/excel/excel_table_pivot_intro.php) or data filters of your spreadsheet software.
-    The specific method depends if your're using Excel, Libreoffice or OpenOffice, Google Sheets, MacOS Numbers or other.
+    The specific method depends if your're using Excel, Libreoffice Calc or OpenOffice Calc, Google Sheets, MacOS Numbers or other.
     - you can also use [OpenRefine](https://openrefine.org/) for this purpose
 - add unique identifiers to each of the new tables.
 This can be simple a sequential